3-Card Poker Guide: A Faster-Paced Alternative to Traditional Poker Games

 Those are the common payouts.
-But keep in mind they vary from casino to casino.
+But keep in mind that they vary from casino to casino.

-Once the hands have been compared, bets paid or collected, the round is over.
+Once the hands have been compared and the bets paid or collected, the round is over.
 The cards are shuffled and you make your bet for the next round.

 There are quite a few 3-card poker variations and side bets.
 What’s available will depend on where you play it.

-Mentioned in the last section.
+This was mentioned in the last section.
 This pays on any pair or better hand.
-Some casinos also offer a mini (3-card) royal flush bonus which pays 50:1 for a suited AKQ.
+Some casinos also offer a mini (3-card) royal flush bonus, which pays 50:1 for a suited AKQ.